Compliance on Demand

 The existing content experience was frustrating—most resources were only available as PDF downloads, with no in-app viewing option

-These insights directly informed our design direction.
+These client insights directly informed our design direction.

 Finding the Right Search & Browse Pattern